Ayms/node-Tor/README.md

 A adds the peers in its routing table.

-A extends each circuit to another peer it know randomely chosen and different from the ones it has already connected to.
+A extends each circuit to another peer it knows randomely chosen and different from the ones it has already connected to.

 Each peer connected to A adds A in its routing table.